AdobeDocs/learning-manager.en/help/migrated/learners/adobe-learning-manager-app-for-desktop.md

 ## Browsing Captivate Prime desktop gallery {#browsingcaptivateprimedesktopgallery}

-All recordings and screenshots are saved in Adobe Captivate Prime desktop application.
+All recordings and screenshots are saved in Adobe Learning Manager desktop application.
 To browse these files, click **Gallery** from the left navigation panel in the home page.

 The gallery can also be launched from Social Learning by clicking the **Captivate Prime Gallery** icon while creating a post.